LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ### Page formatting

 - **Page break**: Used to separate content into pages.
-Separating into pages creates a next button that the student must click to navigate to the next page.
+Separating into pages creates a next button that the student must select to navigate to the next page.
 This is useful for displaying small sections of instruction to the student at a time, rather than all instructions on the same page within the lab.
 Type three = (equals) symbols on the line where the current page should end.
 The new page will begin on the line following the three = symbols.

     > ===